 Which of your Counsellors have been trained/ are experienced in LGBTQIA* issues?

 All of our Counsellors have been trained in supporting members of the LGBTQIA* community.
-Our team strive to meet the unique needs of each student, irrespective of the concern and values the dignity and diversity of all students using our services.
+Our team strive to meet the unique needs of each student and values the dignity and diversity of all students using our services.

 Where is the Student Counselling Service?